JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 * Ray-splitting implementation: a particle may propagate through an obstacle given arbitrary transmission and refraction laws.
 This is also known as a "semiclassical billiard"
-* Computation of poincare surfaces of section (also known as boundary maps) for any table and any particle.
+* Computation of poincare surfaces of section (also known as boundary maps) for any table and any particle
 * Escape times
+* Easy to use low-level interface
+* Full support for visualizing and animating billiards and motion in billiards

 This package does not support finite-sized particles and, as a result, there is also no support for collision between particles.